 A.8.4.2.8.2 Test Requirements

-In test 1 with per-UE gap, the UE shall send one Event B1 triggered measurement report, with a measurement reporting delay less than D1 ms from the beginning of time period T2.
+In test 1, the UE shall send one Event B1 triggered measurement report, with a measurement reporting delay less than D1 ms and D3 ms from the beginning of time period T2 for a UE incapable of per-FR gap and for a UE capable of per-FR gap, respectively.
 The UE shall not send event triggered measurement reports, as long as the reporting criteria are not fulfilled.
 The rate of correct events observed during repeated tests shall be at least 90%.

-In test 2 with per-UE gap, the UE shall send one Event B1 triggered measurement report, with a measurement reporting delay less than D2 ms from the beginning of time period T2.
+In test 2, the UE shall send one Event B1 triggered measurement report, with a measurement reporting delay less than D2 ms from the beginning of time period T2 for a UE incapable of per-FR gap and for a UE capable of per-FR gap, respectively.
 The UE shall not send event triggered measurement reports, as long as the reporting criteria are not fulfilled.
 The rate of correct events observed during repeated tests shall be at least 90%.

-In test 3 with per-FR gap, the UE shall send one Event B1 triggered measurement report, with a measurement reporting delay less than D3 ms from the beginning of time period T2.
-The UE shall not send event triggered measurement reports, as long as the reporting criteria are not fulfilled.
-The rate of correct events observed during repeated tests shall be at least 90%.

-In test 4 with per-FR gap, the UE shall send one Event B1 triggered measurement report, with a measurement reporting delay less than D4 ms from the beginning of time period T2.
-The UE shall not send event triggered measurement reports, as long as the reporting criteria are not fulfilled.
-The rate of correct events observed during repeated tests shall be at least 90%.

-In tests 1, 2, 3 and 4, the UE is required to report SSB time index.
+In tests 1 and 2, the UE is required to report SSB time index.

 Table A.8.4.2.8.2-1: Test requirements for NR inter-RAT event triggered reporting for FR2 with SSB time index detection in DRX